 Description: The use tax on any prewritten computer software used by its author or creator is calculated only on the basis of the cost of the blank medium, such as the disks or tapes, and not at the price at which the software is normally offered for sale.
+Estimate: No data available

-80. Computer System Hardware
+88. Computer System Hardware